Why get vaccinated against hepatitis B?

 Who should not receive the hepatitis B vaccine?

 Tell the person who is giving the vaccine:

 - If the person getting the vaccine has any severe, life-threatening allergies.If you ever had a life-threatening allergic reaction after a dose of hepatitis B vaccine or have a severe allergy to any part of this vaccine, you may be advised not to get vaccinated.
 Ask your healthcare provider if you want information about vaccine components

 - If the person getting the vaccine is not feeling well.
 If you have a mild illness, such as a cold, you can probably get the vaccine today.
 If you are moderately or severely ill, you should probably wait until you recover.
 Your doctor can advise you.

 What are the risks from hepatitis B vaccine?

-- Ask your doctor, nurse, or health department to report the reaction by filing a Vaccine Adverse Event Reporting System (VAERS) form.
-Or you can file this report through the VAERS web site at http://www.vaers.hhs.gov, or by calling 1-800-822-7967.
+- If you think it is a severe allergic reaction or other emergency that can't wait, call 911 or get to the nearest hospital.
+Otherwise, call your clinic.Afterward, the reaction should be reported to the Vaccine Adverse Event Reporting System (VAERS) form.
+Your doctor should file this report, or you can file this report through the VAERS web site at http://www.vaers.hhs.gov, or by calling 1-800-822-7967.